 Create opportunities for socialising and habituating your puppy

 Put together a shopping list of things that you and your puppy are likely to need for satisfying basic needs, enrichment, management and training

 Embark on your shared journey of developing understanding and communication through basic training

 Thoughtful planning and implementation of activities during your puppy’s first weeks, can help to ensure that your life together starts with minimal stress and maximum opportunity for you to develop a strong, secure bond with one another, and for your puppy to develop into a relaxed, confident and adaptable adult dog.

-A New Puppy Home Visit comprises 2 x 45 minute consultation sessions with Sara via video call (typically Zoom however other platforms are available), plus an emailed copy of our New Puppy Guide reference document.
+2. Two 45 minute video call sessions with Sara via (typically Zoom however other platforms are available), plus an emailed copy of our New Puppy Guide reference document.

 To register your interest in booking a New Puppy Home Visit, please complete the Registration Form on the Booking Information page.